smileys-tavern/smileys_umbrella/README.md

 ## SmileysUmbrella

 The umbrella contains all (and only) the deployable services that comprise the Smiley's experience.
-Setting it up to run locally can be straightforward but be a lot of work the first time probably, as some services may be unfamiliar.
+The libraries aren't tied to any domain but smileys.pub demonstrates what the apps here do.
+There are examples for api usage here http://smileys.pub/r/aboutsmileys and latest feature releases here http://smileys.pub/r/smileysupdates

 ### Smileys